 Currently VA makes determinations about whether certain health conditions are connected to exposure to airborne hazards like burn pits on a case-by-case basis through the VA claims process.
 This allows us to evaluate factors including number of deployments, length and proximity of exposure, the presence of other air pollution and other hazards along with the most recent medical science to grant service-connected determinations.
 This process ensures we consider the unique experiences and needs of each Veteran including potential exposure to other types of environmental hazards.

-We encourage all Veterans who are concerned about exposure to burn pits or other airborne hazards to talk to talk to your health care provider, apply for VA health care, and file a claim for compensation and benefits.
+We encourage all Veterans who are concerned about exposure to burn pits or other airborne hazards to talk to your health care provider, apply for VA health care, and file a claim for compensation and benefits.
 You do not have to file a VA claim to receive care from VA.

 If you served in Operation Enduring Freedom (OEF) in Afghanistan or Operations Iraqi Freedom (OIF) or New Dawn (OND) in Iraq, you can receive free VA health care for up to 5 years after separation from the military.
 Taking advantage of this enhanced eligibility period may help your VA claim for compensation, benefits, and health care later.